Top 8 Skills and Qualities of a Sales Executive in India

 Most CRMs have video tutorials, and free trials ask him to go through those and sign up to use the CRM that you are using and if he is able to crack it, you have your answer.

-Also Read: 10 Lead Management Hacks in TeleCRM to 3x Your ROI
+Also Read: 10 Lead Management Strategies in telecrm to 3x Your ROI

 5. Ability to genuinely help prospects and build a rapport

-Sure you can use hacks and tricks and tactics to build and hold conversations!
+Sure you can use hacks and tricks and tactics to build and hold conversations with easy to implement and simple sales strategies.

 But in the long run, selling is just about genuinely helping prospects and building a rapport with them!
 Keeping in touch and constantly trying to help them out…